molgenis/covid19_prs_time/scripts/pgs-calculations/README.md

 - `LOGS`: Log file directory
 - `LD_REFERENCE_PANEL`: LD reference panel to be used with PRScs.

+Don't forget to download a copy of PRS-CS (https://github.com/getian107/PRScs) and to change the path of PRS-CS to the newly downloaded copy

 Thereafter, first run `calculatePolygenicScores.sh`.
 Then run `sumChromosomeScores.sh`.